Flickerstick: Post-show

 After six months of shows, the band was signed by Epic Records.
-In November 2001, Epic re-released the band's debut album which received reviews in Rolling Stone (3.5 out of 5 stars) along with moderate to well received reviews in other music publications.
+In November 2001, Epic re-released Welcoming Home the Astronauts which received reviews in Rolling Stone (3.5 out of 5 stars) along with moderate to well received reviews in other music publications.
 The album was re-worked with the help of veteran producer Rick Beato and was remixed by Tom Lord-Alge.
 The reissued album debuted at #2 on the Billboard Heatseekers chart and #150 on the Billboard Top 200.

 Flickerstick was in New York City on September 11, 2001, for a sold-out show at the famed Irving Plaza.
 In an interview with Rock Eyez a local New Jersey music blog, Brandin Lea stated that being in New York on 9/11 was "horrific" and that would be the one thing he would change from the band's career.
 In other interviews, members of the band have cited the change in the record industry and economy in general (resulting in Epic's lackluster promotion of the album) after the 9/11 terrorist attacks as reasons for their departure with Epic.

 A year later their Epic contract was canceled out for an undisclosed amount, and the band bought ownership of the album from the label.
 They then signed with What Are Records and released a live album titled Causing a Catastrophe that same year.
 After the album's release drummer Dominic Weir was fired from the band for personality conflicts.
 After his dismissal he continued to play with another project, Mermaid Purse, before eventually joining Smile Empty Soul.
 He was replaced in Flickerstick by ex-Doosu drummer Todd Harwell.

 On October 14, 2003, Flickerstick self-released an EP/DVD combo entitled To Madagascar and Back.